ethereum/consensus-specs/specs/phase0/fork-choice.md

 The provided anchor-state will be regarded as a trusted state, to not roll back beyond.
 This should be the genesis state for a full client.

+*Note* With regards to fork choice, block headers are interchangeable with blocks.
+The spec is likely to move to headers for reduced overhead in test vectors and better encapsulation.
+Full implementations store blocks as part of their database and will often use full blocks when dealing with production fork choice.

+_The block for `anchor_root` is incorrectly initialized to the block header, rather than the full block.
+This does not affect functionality but will be cleaned up in subsequent releases._

 ```python
 def get_forkchoice_store(anchor_state: BeaconState) -> Store:
     anchor_block_header = anchor_state.latest_block_header.copy()